albertogasparin/react-adone/docs/advanced/provider.md

 ## Provider or provider-less

 Compared to other state management libraries, Adone does not require a provider at the top.
-However, you might still want one if you don't like storing state in a global object.
+However, you might still want one if you don't like storing state in a global object (the `defaultRegistry`).

 ```js
 // app.js